samis-group/homelab/README.md

 ![badge-windows-11]
 ![badge-license]

-This repository contains all of my playbooks and configurations to install and configure everything in my homelab, from scratch (i.e. from just a few debian boxes, you can spin up an entire proxmox cluster, with docker/kubernetes vm's, all setup and configured, reverse proxy, DNS, the whole lot.. depending on the tech I'm using).
+This repository contains all of my playbooks and configurations to install and configure everything in my homelab, from scratch.

+In other words, from just a debian box (cluster to come):

+- You can spin up and configure (not yet tested) proxmox
+- Download and build an ubuntu template from the Ubuntu public cloud image
+- Clones the template to a docker vm and deploys my entire docker stack all setup and configured (There is even a make target to restore the data from backups)
+  - There's currently a kubernetes migration taking place - I've automated + built the vm's and HA k3s stack.
+  - I've started migrating to helm charts.
+I have 2 up, but I need to figure out how to architect deployments + services + ip allocation from my docker-compose stack.
+It's all TBD right now.
+- Sets up reverse proxy
+- Cloudflare DNS
+- Heaps of other stuff

-It creates a ubuntu template from the public cloud image, creates my VM's on proxmox and configures all containers.
-You are able to completely tear this down and rebuild it (this does not install proxmox yet, in the future it will).
+You are able to completely tear this down and rebuild it (this does not install proxmox yet, as that has not been tested yet.
+In the future it will).

 This repo can even setup my windows/linux desktop PC's.

-> ❗ **This playbook was tested on Ubuntu 20.04.
+> ❗ **This playbook was tested on Ubuntu 22.04 and 20.04.
 Other versions may work but have not been tested.**
 > ❗ **DNS is managed manually for the docker containers, but any VM's will have DNS created for them.
-There are no current plans for me to automate creating container records, i know there is a container that will do this for you..**
+There are no current plans for me to automate creating container records, i know there is a container that will do this for you but I haven't looked into it.
+Soz..**

 ## Contents